z5267282/mve/README.md

 The number of threads per editing process can be changed in `cfg.NUM_THREADS` .

 # 4 - deleter
-## overview
-The deletor deletes the folder `cfg.SOURCE` .

-If `remaining.json` exists and contains a non-empty list, the program terminates with exit code `err.FILES_REMAINING` .

-If `cfg.SOURCE` doesn't exist then the program teriminates with exit code `err.NO_SOURCE_FOLDER` .

 ## usage
 ```
 python3 deleter.py
 ```

+## overview
+The deleter deletes the folder `cfg.SOURCE` .

+If `remaining.json` exists and contains a non-empty list, the program terminates with exit code `err.FILES_REMAINING` .

+If `cfg.SOURCE` doesn't exist then the program teriminates with exit code `err.NO_SOURCE_FOLDER` .